Welcome to Year 5 - Acer Class!

 Mrs Eley - Teaching Assistant

-What will we learn in Term 4?
+What did we learn in Term 4?

 Let’s travel back 5000 years to the dusty realms of Ancient Egypt.
 Cruise along the Nile, entering a world of mysteries and curses, mummies and kings.

 Find out about life on the river’s fertile banks, discovering Egypt and its fascinating culture.

 Unravel the secrets of secret tombs, using historical sources and age-old artefacts.
 Find out about powerful pharaohs and grandiose gods!
 Make yourself a nemes and you’ll really look the part.

 Become and apprentice and work for Ramose – he’s the chief embalmer at the Beautiful House.
 Help him prepare a body for the afterlife.

 Now open the door to Ancient Egypt - who knows what treasure you will find?